-If you’re a fan of some amazing landscape eye candy but prefer not to overkill the legs, the Trowutta Arch track is the microadventure for you.
-Hidden amongst the Trowutta Caves State Reserve, this walk is only a 50-minute drive south of the beautiful coastal town of Stanley in Tasmania.
+If you’re a fan of landscape eye candy but prefer not to overkill the legs, the Trowutta Arch track is the microadventure for you.
+Hidden amongst the Trowutta Caves State Reserve, this walk is only a 50-minute drive south of Stanley in Tasmania.

 As you start your walk, you’ll be greeted by a refreshing smell of fresh air.
 Just take a few deep breaths to clear the mind and start to continue your walk through some of the greenest rainforest you’ll see in Tasmania.
 The stillness you feel walking through the forest is unearthly.
 If you’re lucky a few local residents may come and say hello as you pass through (wallabies and wombats).